JusticeAkuoko-Frimpong/FL/README.md

 # FL
 The goal of the FL package is to provide functions implement federated learning procedures.
 ## Description
-The Regress package provides a comprehensive function to fit both Simple and Multiple Linear Regression models.
+The FL package provides a comprehensive functions to fit both Simple and Multiple Linear Regression models.
 The package is designed to be user-friendly.It provides functions to compute local summaries of servers, a different function to combine these summaries and a final fucntion to fit a linear regression mdoel.
 It provides estimates of the Regression coefficients, standard error, t values, p values.

 ## Getting Started